 “I believe that with the advent of acid, we discovered a new way to think, and it has to do with piecing together new thoughts in your mind.
 Why is it that people think it’s so evil?
 What is it about it that scares people so deeply, even the guy that invented it, what is it?
 Because they’re afraid that there’s more to reality than they have confronted.
 That there are doors that they’re afraid to go in, and they don’t want us to go in there either, because if we go in we might learn something that they don’t know.
 And that makes us a little out of their control.”

-His autobiography explained battling his curiosity about hallucinations with his reluctance towards mind-alteration, but when Feynman eventually met influential neuroscientist John C. Lilly — an avid LSD user — he overcame his fears and had himself a great time (or several).
-(Pick up autobiography)
+Feynman was an American theoretical physicist who won a Nobel Prize for his work in integral work in quantum mechanics.
+His autobiography explained battling his curiosity about hallucinations with his reluctance towards mind-alteration, but when Feynman eventually met influential neuroscientist John C. Lilly — an avid LSD user — he overcame his fears and had himself a great time.
+Lilly is also credited with inviting Feynman to use his sensory deprivation tank for the first time, which resulted in Feynman becoming a proponent of floatation tanks.

-Refined the polymerase chain reaction technique (PCR).
-His biochemical breakthroughs ultimately netted him the Nobel Prize in Chemistry in 1993.
-The baffling thing is, a year after winning, the scientist admitted his LSD binges in the 60s and 70s were far more important to his accomplishments than any courses he ever took in school.
-Not only that, BUT his entire legacy probably depended on them.
+Kary Mullis is a nobel prize winning biochemist who invented the polymerase chain reaction (PCR) technique.
+This technique is used to make copies of DNA segments and is standard in criminal forensics, diagnosing diseases, and in genetic research.
+The baffling thing is, a year after winning the nobel prize, the scientist admitted his LSD binges in the 60s and 70s were far more important to his accomplishments than any courses he ever took in school.
+Not only that, he claims his entire legacy probably depended on them.

 “What if I had not taken LSD ever; would I have still invented PCR?
 I don’t know.
 I doubt it.
 I seriously doubt it.”

 Yes, the wealthiest man alive today has dropped LSD.
-Probably more correlation than causation, it speaks to the relative harmlessness of LSD.
 In a 1994 interview with Playboy, he briefly touched on his use:

 Playboy: Ever take LSD?